ayufan/gitlab-ci-multi-runner/docs/install/osx.md

 ### Install on OSX

-(In the future there will be brew package)
+(In the future there will be a brew package)

-1. Download binary for your system:
+1. Download the binary for your system:
 	```bash
 	sudo wget -O /usr/local/bin/gitlab-ci-multi-runner https://gitlab-ci-multi-runner-downloads.s3.amazonaws.com/latest/binaries/gitlab-ci-multi-runner-darwin-amd64
 	```